WuChao-2024/rdk_en_wuc_check_fork/docs/toolchain_development/expert/user_guide.md

 ### Single Operator Conversion Precision Debugging

-When the precision of the fixed-point model is reduced during QAT conversion, you may need to verify which operator specifically causes the loss of precision by replacing some key operators in the fixed-point model with QAT.# from horizon_plugin_pytorch.utils.quant_profiler import set_preserve_qat_mode
+When the precision of the fixed-point model is reduced during QAT conversion, you may need to verify which operator specifically causes the loss of precision by replacing some key operators in the fixed-point model with QAT.

 ```python
 # from horizon_plugin_pytorch.utils.quant_profiler import set_preserve_qat_mode